 Tonight, as the sun sets and the holy day of Tisha B’Av (the 9th of the Hebrew month of Av) begins, the Jewish People will commemorate the greatest tragedy in Jewish history—the destruction of the First and Second Temples.

 Some rabbis consider this day of fasting and mourning to be as significant to the Jewish People as Yom Kippur (The Day of Atonement)—the holiest day on the Jewish calendar.

 And just like on Yom Kippur, a total fast will be observed with no eating or drinking, not even water.
 Observant Jews will also refrain from bathing, wearing make-up and leather shoes, and sexual relations.

 Religious Jews will gather together to mourn the destruction of the Temples and to read the Book of Lamentations aloud in synagogues around the world, as well as at the Kotel (Wailing Wall).

 The Kotel (the western wall of the Temple Mount platform) is Judaism’s holiest accessible site, since it is not far from the ancient location of the Holy of Holies that once stood on the Temple Mount.

 Tonight, the Aron Kodesh (cabinet for storing the Torah) will be draped in black instead of the usual lavishly embroidered curtain; smiling, laughter, idle chit chat and cheery greetings will be avoided.
-Many will sit on the floor or low stools instead of on seats as a sign of mourning.
+As a sign of mourning, many will sit on the floor or low stools instead of on seats.

 “Jerusalem staggers, Judah is falling; their words and deeds are against the LORD, defying his glorious presence….
 The gates of Zion will lament and mourn; destitute, she will sit on the ground.”
 (Isaiah 3:8, 26)